The Most Important Lesson Our Children Can Learn: Love Yourself First

-But in moments of struggle, our minds can play tricks on us.
+In moments of struggle, our minds can play tricks on us.
 It’s so easy for our brain to tell a story that doesn’t reflect reality, to generalise, assume, and respond with harsh self-criticism.
 When our inner critic gets loud, it shapes how we experience the moment.
 We start to spiral, catastrophise, feel hopeless, or believe we’re simply not good enough.

 But there is another way.
 If we learn to meet those thoughts with compassion, to gently challenge the story our mind is telling us, we begin to see things more clearly.
 We can respond with more kindness and balance, and over time we start to rewrite the script.

-We talked about how struggling doesn’t mean failing - it often means you're learning, and that you care enough to try.
+Struggling doesn’t mean failing - it often means you're learning, and that you care enough to try.
 Sometimes we need to fail before we can grow, that’s how learning works, and it’s okay to find things hard - everyone does, even grown-ups.

 Self-compassion isn’t about letting ourselves off the hook or pretending things don’t matter.
 It’s about having our own back, especially when things feel hard or uncertain.
 It’s about being the kind of friend to ourselves that we are to others.